zilingh8/Medical_Jeopardy/README.md

 Type "python" to start up python in CLI.

-Type "import "py file directory and name" and the game will start running.
+Type "import _py file directory and name_ " and the game will start running.